Understanding Construction Liability: Lessons from the Ichapanta Case

-Construction sites in New York are some of the busiest—and most dangerous—workplaces in the country.
-When someone gets hurt, figuring out which company is legally responsible can feel like unraveling a maze of subcontract agreements, insurance policies, and multi-layered contracts.
+Construction sites in New York are among the busiest—and most dangerous—workplaces in the country.
+When someone gets hurt, determining which company is legally responsible can feel like unraveling a maze of subcontract agreements, insurance policies, and multi-layered contracts.

 What Is Contractual Indemnification?